nismod/nismod.github.io/docs/development-practices.md

 ---
 title: Development practices
-layout: default
+layout: page
 ---

-# Software development practices
 This page offers a brief overview of software development practices, which are intended to define a standard way of working within the ITRC Mistral project.
 The goals of these standard practices are to facilitate collaboration, achieve a high quality of product and to support future developers and users throughout the life cycle of NISMOD-2.

 Please feel free to make any changes or additions to this document, but discuss deviations from the standard way of working with members of the team.